lukeshorejones/pynet/README.md

  - Added the xor.py example.

 # What Did I Learn?
- - How a simple neural network works, and how it is set up in code.
+ - How a neural network works, and how it is set up in code.
  - How linear algebra (matrix maths!) can be applied to neural networks.
- - How to easily and efficiently implement the necessary operations with NumPy.
+ - How to efficiently implement the necessary operations with NumPy.